What is ARPU?

-Since we are calculating ARPU (and ARPPU) on an annual basis, the next step is to annualize the monthly revenue by multiplying by 12 months.
+Since we are calculating ARPU (and ARPPU) on an annual basis, the next step is to convert the company’s monthly revenue into an annualized metric by multiplying it by 12 months.

-Once we have the annual revenue amount, we can calculate the average revenue per user by dividing the total annual revenue by the total number of users, inclusive of both paying and non-paying users.
+Since we have the company’s annual revenue, we can compute the average revenue per user (ARPU) by dividing the annual revenue by the total number of users, inclusive of both paying and non-paying users.

-In the subsequent step, we’ll calculate the average revenue per paying user, which only includes customers that are on paid monthly subscription plans.
+In the subsequent step, we’ll calculate the average revenue per paying user (ARPPU), which only includes customers that are on paid monthly subscription plans.

 We can now compare the two values:

-The difference between the two metrics is $90, indicating that the company may want to ask itself how it can convert more non-paying users into paying users.
-In addition, the company should consider how it can derive further revenue from its existing paying customer base.
+The difference between our hypothetical company’s ARPU and ARPPU is $90.00 ($150 – $60), which implies the company might want to ask itself how to convert more non-paying users into paying users, as well as methods to derive further revenue from its existing paying customer base.